Schinzel/js-transpiler/README.md

 - Instead of setting a set of source package to scan for code to transpile, one source package is set and it and all it's subpackages are scanned for code to transpile
 - `JsTranspilerBuilder` removed.
 Use `JsTranspiler` instead.
+- Outputs a report with the execution time and number of classes and enum transpiled.
 ### 1.1
 _2020-04-22_
 - Added support for annotation JsonIgnore